-Complete the calculation (Boxes 4 and 5) below if you have:
+Complete the calculation (Boxes 1 to 5) on page 28 if you have:

-- non-allowable deductions this year (that means Box 24O has an amount in it) and/or - non-allowable deductions brought forward from last year (copy the amount from Box 25L Non-allowable deductions on your IR 7L 2013 form into Box 24P on your IR 7L 2014 form).
+- non-allowable deductions brought forward from last year (copy the amount from Box 24R Non-allowable deductions on your IR 7L 2014 form into Box 24P on your IR 7L 2015 form) and/or - non-allowable deductions this year (that means Box 24O has an amount in it).

 Non-allowable deductions brought forward (also show this amount in Box 24P).
-4 > \$ Add Boxes 3 and 4.
-(Print \$0.00 if this would equal a negative value.)
-5 \$ •